Lip Lift in Brazil: the surgery that transforms your smile permanently

 What fillers do

 Hyaluronic acid is injected into the vermilion or at the transition between skin and mucosa to add volume.
 It plumps the lip, making it fuller and more defined.
-It is excellent for lips that are thin in volume but proportional in filter length.
+It is excellent for lips that are thin in volume but proportional in philtrum length.
 It lasts between six and twelve months and needs to be reapplied.

 What the lip lift does